There are some problems too complex for computers to solve, and there are some limitations that computers simply can’t transcend. At least not yet.

 As industry giants have invested more in the commercialization of neuromorphic computing elements, UTSA has emerged as one of the nation’s leading institutions in neuromorphic computing and neuro-inspired AI research.
 The university even hosted the Neuro-Inspired Computational Elements (NICE) conference in 2023, bringing together neurocomputing researchers from across the globe alongside leaders from Intel, IBM and the National Institute of Standards and Technology to learn about advances in the field.

-In many ways, the MATRIX AI Consortium at UTSA has served a fulcrum between industry and academia — getting familiar with the increasing commercial appeal of neuromorphic computing while also recognizing how neuromorphic computing tools can supercharge important research.
+In many ways, the MATRIX AI Consortium at UTSA has served as a fulcrum between industry and academia — getting familiar with the increasing commercial appeal of neuromorphic computing while also recognizing how neuromorphic computing tools can supercharge important research.
 Kudithipudi says that’s why it’s important that researchers from UTSA have a hand in bringing neuromorphic computing to a wider audience.

 “The field is at a pivotal moment,” Kudithipudi says, “and ensuring access to a broader group of researchers is critical at this stage.”